 Taking back a message on the iPhone: That's how it works!

 If you sent a message to the wrong person or you want to call them back for other reasons, you can do so within two minutes of sending.
 But that doesn't mean she'll be gone forever.
 Both you and the recipient will see that a message has been recalled.

-This only happens if both people are using iOS 16 or iPadOS 16 or macOS 13 Ventura is being used on the other side.
+But that only happens if both people iOS 16 use or on the other hand iPadOS 16 or macOS 13 Ventura is used.
 If recipients use iOS 15.6, iPadOS 15.6, macOS 12 Monterey, an older system on iPhone, iPad or Mac or if SMS communication is used to Android or another system, then the message will remain with them.
 You should keep that in mind.

 Here are the instructions on how to recall iMessage on iPhone:

 - Send a message in the Messages app

 - Then think “Oh, that was wrong!”